Skip to Content

 Cardiff Castle keep

-Travel just outside the city centre to Cardiff Bay, where the former industrial docklands have been redeveloped.
-Explore the mix of modern architecture and historic buildings, like the Welsh Assembly’s Senedd parliament building, copper-fronted Millennium Centre, red-brick Pierhead building and wooden Norwegian Church (Doctor Who fans might spot a few filming locations from the series too), before grabbing a drink in Mermaid Quay.
+Travel just outside the city centre to the redeveloped industrial docklands of Cardiff Bay.
+Explore the bay’s mix of modern architecture and historic buildings, like the Senedd parliament building, copper-fronted Wales Millennium Centre, red-brick Pierhead building and wooden Norwegian Church, before stocking up on some Fabulous Welshcakes.

-Read more: A weekend in Cardiff, Wales: A 48-hour itinerary
+Read more: A weekend in Cardiff, Wales: 2-day Cardiff itinerary

 Cardiff Bay